avine/formation-angular-base/Slides/09_rest.md

 ## Creation

 - There are many initializers from a table for example
-- Possibility also to create one via the manufacturer
+- Possibility also to create one via the constructor

 ```typescript
 import { Component, OnDestroy } from "@angular/core";